 This is the standard authentication type you will use to implement user login for your app.
 The application user level allows access to your App Services application as governed by the permission rules you create and associated with users and user groups.
 For more on setting permissions see Managing access by defining permission rules.

 Each Application User is represented by a User entity in your App Services application.
-For more about the User entity, see User.
+For more about the User entity, see Working with user data.

 Grants full access to perform any operation on an App Services application (but not other applications within the same organization).